tabualhsan/Dow-Jane/README.md

 Requirements:
 PostgreSQL\
 Python 3.7.3\

-To have this app running on your local computer, please follow the below steps:\
+To have Dow Jane running on your local computer, please follow the below steps:\

 Clone repository: